agathauy/sms-gsm/README.md

 sms-gsm
 ========
-A gsm modem library for Node JS to send and receive text messges.
+A gsm modem library for Node JS to send and receive text messages.

 Warning, in alpha stages.